 The "Average Joe" Validation Case

 One of the strongest forms of validation comes from calibrating calculated risk against independent epidemiological models.
 I developed detailed behavioral personas representing typical American exposure patterns, with "Average Joe" serving as the primary validation case.
-According to the exposure calculator (detailed explanation below), Average Joe's weekly risk of contracting Covid in early June 2025 is about 0.54%.
-This closely matches PMC's current estimate of the national COVID prevalence (0.5%).
+According to the exposure calculator (detailed explanation below), Average Joe's weekly risk of contracting Covid in early June 2025 was about 0.54%.
+This closely matched PMC's estimate of the national COVID prevalence at that time (0.5%).

 Since the average person is infectious with COVID for approximately 7 days, the PMC model (largely built on IHME's model of daily new infections) provides an independent estimate of the probability that an average American will be infected in a given week.
-The fact that the exposure calculator's estimate of Average Joe's weekly infection risk so closely matches the PMC model's COVID prevalence estimate provides independent support of the calculator's accuracy.
+The fact that the exposure calculator's estimate of Average Joe's weekly infection risk so closely matched the PMC model's COVID prevalence estimate at that time provides independent support of the calculator's accuracy.

 The following describes Average Joe's weekly exposure patterns, derived from national survey data and other research, with each scenario calculated separately using the exposure risk calculator: